 Title II Regulation Updates

-Use this checklist to review your content for compliance with WCAG 2.1 AA standards and accessibility as required by the ADA.
+Use these resources to review your web and digital content for compliance with WCAG 2.1 AA standards and accessibility as required by the ADA.
 These guidelines do not guarantee that the material will meet every individual's accessibility needs, it could reduce the likelihood of barriers.

 Resources for the Title II Update